SleepAPI/SleepAPI/DEVELOPMENT_SETUP.md

 | ---- | ------------------------------------------------------- |
 | WSL  | <https://learn.microsoft.com/en-us/windows/wsl/install> |

+The repository includes `sleepapi.code-workspace`, which can be opened with Visual Studio Code's "Open Workspace From File" to automatically download recommended plugins and linters.
+Code edited without this workspace should be run through [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).

 ### 1. Setup correct version of node

 Download the configured version of node.
 This version is specified in .nvmrc in the root of the repository.